Danny Graves: Major League Baseball

+Danny Graves was inducted into the Cincinnati Reds Hall of Fame on July 15, 2023, for his successful career.

 Broadcasting career

 Graves is now a baseball analyst on 120 Sports, "The Rally" on Bally Sports network, MLB.com, MLB Network Radio Sirius XM, and ESPN Radio.
 He joined the Reds Radio Network to do color commentary for select games in 2018.

 Personal life

 Graves is married with two children and has four children from a previous marriage.